Hi friend and Welcome!

 The bottom line is that it will either sound amazing or bad, depending on the source (a good or bad recording).

 Being very versatile (good for gaming and movies), sporting a tight bass response as well as great treble makes them a good value in my book.
 Add the fact that they are extremely durable and comfortable, and you really have a match made in heaven given the right source & amplification.

 The sound signature overall emphasizes bass and treble.
-Some people have said that the mid range becomes recessed because of this.
-These are good for mixing/reference, but they also happen to provide quite the pleasurable listening experience as well.
+Some people have said that the mid-range becomes recessed because of this.
+These are good for mixing/reference, but they also happen to provide quite a pleasurable listening experience as well.

 They are also preferred in an isolated studio environment.
 Just YOU and your MUSIC BRO. 😛